 There are a lot of dog beds that are marketed as “orthopedic” but they’re very poorly made.

-So to help you not make the same mistake I did, and get an overpriced dog bed that after a couple of weeks will be all mashed down, I’ve made this list with the top rated, high quality orthopedic dog beds.
+So to help you not make the same mistake I did, and get an overpriced dog bed that after a couple of weeks will be all mashed down, I’ve made this list of the top-rated, high-quality orthopedic dog beds.

 The difference between egg-crate foam and memory foam

 From a manufacturing point of view, there are 2 types of orthopedic dog beds: egg-crate foam dog beds and memory foam dog beds.

 Egg-crate foam dog beds are less expensive than memory foam beds.